Eng0AI/denuvo-slides-template/slides.md

 # Performance Reasoning

 - Each of the 2000+ hooks prints when it's called
+  - `[MOMO] OVERHEAD`
-  - \[MOMO\] OVERHEAD
+- No print
-- No print → no Denuvo verification code runs
+  - no Denuvo verification code runs
-  - → no performance impact possible
+  - no performance impact possible
+- Print
-- Print → Denuvo verification code runs
+  - Denuvo verification code runs
-  - → impact possible, but unsure how much
+  - impact possible, but unclear how much

 ---